MingSun-Tse/smilelogging/README.md

 ## Collaboration / Suggestions
 Currently, this is still a baby project.
 Any collaboration or suggestions are welcome to Huan Wang (Email: `wang.huan@northeastern.edu`).

+## TODO
+- Add training and testing metric (like accuracy, PSNR) plots.